binkley/wrong-place-wrong-time/homebrewery.md

 Inside the Bloody Fist, One-Eyed Jukk is asleep and drunk.
 If woken, he gives confused and mostly useless answers &mdash; but warns them:

-> “Dock Ward’s not safe &mdash; one gang takes your purse, the other your head.”
+> Dock Ward’s not safe &mdash; one gang takes your purse, the other your head.

 **Scene 4 &mdash; Watch Patrol**